 The Community Hub that has been established within the Precinct is a high quality asset and, as awareness and use of this resource grows, there are opportunities to expand community activities beyond the existing building footprint.
-Opportunities to use the existing landform at the edge of Lot 1 to incorporate a 'natural' amphitheatre are highlighted, as is a chance to reflect the significance of the Precincts location within the Diamond Creek environs through the incorporation of water based play.
-Establishing a community bike workshop as part of the Precinct's on-going evolution will also provide a link to cycle activity anticipated to increase over the coming years, as well as establishing a resource to facilitate social interaction across a broader range of the Hurstbridge community.
+Opportunities to use the existing landform at the edge of Lot 1 to incorporate a 'natural' amphitheatre are highlighted, as is expansion of available court space and retention of existing informal areas for dog walking and socialising.
+Establishing a community bike workshop as part of the Precinct's on-going evolution will also provide a link to cycle activity anticipated to increase over the coming years, as well as establishing a resource to facilitate social interaction across a broader ross section of the Hurstbridge community.